hklchung/GAN-GenerativeAdversarialNetwork/README.md

 5. Train the GAN
 6. Export a result .gif file

-I will also explore extensions of the foundational GANs with variants such as CGAN, InfoGAN and CycleGAN where due to resource limitations, I will run with the MNIST dataset to produce results that are less demanding on the hardware.
+Next, I will explore extensions of the foundational GANs with variants such as CGAN, InfoGAN and CycleGAN.
+CGAN and InfoGAN will be used to tackle problems such as conditional image generation using publicly available datasets such as <a href="https://www.kaggle.com/jessicali9530/celeba-dataset"><strong>CelebFaces Attributes (CelebA) Dataset</strong></a>, MNIST and Fashion MNIST.
+With CycleGAN, I will explore unpaired image translation with the <a href="https://www.kaggle.com/andrewparr/monet2photo"><strong>Monet2Photo Dataset</strong></a>.

 <!-- DCGAN -->
 ### DCGAN